SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 - **Daily compaction:** {{< product-c8y-iot >}} DataHub selects for each day all files in the data lake which contain data from that day.
 These files will be combined into one or more larger files containing all data for this day.
 This results in summary files for each day, while the original files are deleted.
 - **No compaction:** Compaction is disabled.
 This setting is not recommended and must be used with caution as it has most likely negative impact on the query performance.

-You can change the compaction strategy of an already running offloading pipeline by deactivating the pipeline, editing it, and reactivating it.
-If a compaction was already executed in the past, disabling the compaction strategy does not revert the previous compaction results.
+You can change the compaction strategy of an already running offloading pipeline by deactivating the pipeline, editing the compaction strategy, and reactivating the pipeline.
+If a compaction was already executed in the past, changing the compaction strategy does not revert the previous compaction results.

 **View materialization**